The Summer I Turned Pretty (TV series): Development

-On February 8, 2021, Amazon gave production a series order consisting of eight episodes.
+On February 8, 2021, Amazon gave the production a series order consisting of eight episodes.
 The series is based on the 2009 novel of the same name by Jenny Han.
-It is created and executive produced by Han.
+It is created by Han who also serves as the showrunner and an executive producer.
 Also executive producing are Gabrielle Stanton, Karen Rosenfelt, Nne Ebong, and Hope Hartman.

-On June 8, 2022, ahead of the series premiere, Amazon renewed the series for a second season.
+Stanton is also a co-showrunner for the first season.
+On June 8, 2022, ahead of the series premiere, Amazon renewed the series for a second season, with Han and Sarah Kucserka as co-showrunners.
+On August 3, 2023, ahead of the second season finale, the series was renewed for a third season, with Han and Kucserka returning as showrunners.
+On September 17, 2025, the day the series finale released, a feature film was greenlit to conclude the story on Amazon Prime Video, with Han serving as the writer alongside Kucserka.
+Han is also set to direct the film.

 Casting

 On April 28, 2021, Lola Tung, Rachel Blanchard, Jackie Chung, and Christopher Briney were cast as series regulars.

-In July 2021, Gavin Casalegno, Sean Kaufman, Minnie Mills and Alfredo Narciso joined the main cast, while Summer Madison, David Iacono, Rain Spencer, and Tom Everett Scott joined the cast in recurring roles.
+Han stated that choosing Briney to play Conrad was the easiest casting choice out of all the characters.In July 2021, Gavin Casalegno, Sean Kaufman, Minnie Mills, and Alfredo Narciso joined the main cast, while Summer Madison, David Iacono, Rain Spencer, and Tom Everett Scott joined the cast in recurring roles.
 On August 31, 2022, Kyra Sedgwick and Elsie Fisher were cast in recurring capacities for the second season.
+On April 20, 2023, Mills announced that she had exited the series ahead of the second season.
+On June 4, 2025, it was reported that Isabella Briggs and Kristen Connolly were cast as new series regulars while Sofia Bryant, Lily Donoghue, Zoé de Grand'Maison, Emma Ishta, and Tanner Zagarino in recurring capacities for the third season.